Joewus12345/openai-support-agent-demo/README.md

 - Auto-execution of tool calls for non-sensitive actions
 - Optional auto reply mode to automatically send suggested messages
 - Filters out irrelevant questions and jailbreaking attempts
+- Works with either `openai` or `ollama` providers.
+The built-in tools operate the same with both.

 Feel free to customize this demo to suit your specific use case.